 How has COVID-19 impacted the fight against malaria?

-Dari segi sejarah, malaria cases have risen in countries where healthcare is interrupted due to conflict, disaster and war.
+Dari segi sejarah, malaria cases have bangkit in countries where healthcare is interrupted due to conflict, disaster and war.
 COVID-19 has hampered the fight against malaria in several ways.
 It has diverted healthcare resources away from routine vaccinations and treatments.
 It has also exposed frailties in the region’s healthcare infrastructure and presented officials with new challenges to overcome.

 “COVID-19 has highlighted the structural weaknesses and inequalities of our health system.
 We cannot continue with a ‘business as usual’ approach," berkata Indian Member of Parliament Gaurav Gogoi, the founder of Indian Parliamentarians for Malaria Elimination.
 “It is our collective responsibility to ramp up investments and implement innovative strategies and concerted interventions to tackle malaria among hard-to-reach and vulnerable populations," dia menambah.